-The Pituitary Tumor and Vision Change Clinic, held every Monday at the Mischer Neuroscience Associates (MNA) clinic in Suite 2800 of the Memorial Hermann Medical Plaza, provides state-of-the-art care for patients experiencing problems from pituitary and parasellar tumors.
+The Pituitary Tumor and Vision Change Clinic provides state-of-the-art care for patients experiencing problems from pituitary and parasellar tumors.

 An early and precise diagnosis is necessary for patients with pituitary and other parasellar tumors, which may cause a wide range of disorders and present with a variety of symptoms, including hormonal changes, vision loss and infertility.
 Led by Dr. Arthur Day, M.D., the Pituitary Tumor and Vision Change Clinic brings together the diverse range of physicians needed to accurately diagnose and evaluate each case, including a neuro-ophthalmologist and endocrinologist who are available for consults as needed.

 Dr. Day and his team of experienced physicians treat a wide range of complex conditions, including:

 - Non-secretory tumor